 Determine what you like doing the most

 Find out what hobby or activity you’re most passionate about and can do without getting bored.
 Think about what skills come naturally to you.
-Are you often asked by your friends, family, colleagues for a particular activity?
+Are you often asked by your friends, family, or colleagues for a particular activity?
 What subjects do you enjoy learning about?

 Analyze the profitability of your business’s niche